Legal controls on veterinary medicines

 - it is exempt from the requirements of an MA under the small pet animal exemption scheme

-- it has been imported by a veterinary surgeon or his agent for the purpose of administration under the cascade
+- it has been imported by a vet or his agent for the purpose of administration under the cascade

 Further restrictions apply in the case of food-producing animals.

-Exceptions are provided for products administered for research purposes in accordance with a certificate granted by the SoS or administered in accordance with the provisions of the VMR (including the cascade).
+Exceptions are provided for products administered for research purposes in accordance with a certificate granted by the Secretary of State (SoS) or administered in accordance with the provisions of the VMR (including the cascade).

 Definition of Veterinary Medicinal Product (VMP)